johanstenberg92/Funkis/README.md

 Funkis is inspired by:
 * OCaml

-This project is, for now, meant to only be a toy/learning project - the "wheel" is re-invented multiple times.
-If looking for inspiration for your own compiler project, please browse the source code and the accompanying tests for inspiration.
-You could also take a look at a "compiler-compiler" such as ANTLR to automagically generate a scanner, lexer and parser for your grammar instead.

 ### Waffle Throughput Graph

 [![Throughput Graph](https://graphs.waffle.io/johanstenberg92/Funkis/throughput.svg)](https://waffle.io/johanstenberg92/Funkis/metrics/throughput)

 ## Language Specification
 Initially only an EBNF-grammar will be supported, later maybe a standard library will be written.

+Comments are the same as in C# - `//` denotes line comments and block comments start with '/*' and ends with '*/'.
+### EBNF-grammar
 ```
 program = ["namespace" property newline newline] top_level_declaration newline { top_level_declaration newline }